Remembrance

 by Kathie Jenni

 November 20 marked exactly two years since Roy’s passing.
 Even now, I can’t really accept that he’s gone.
 But Roy’s work lives, courtesy of UCI archivists Krystal Tribbett and Audra Eagle Yun.
-These two have secured four Bankers Boxes of his papers, and an iCloud folder with a complete hard copy collection of DISSENT (later Dissent the Blog) in UCI’s Orange County archives.
+These two have secured four Bankers Boxes of his papers, and an iCloud folder with a complete digital collection of DISSENT (later Dissent the Blog) in UCI’s Orange County archives.
 Having Roy’s work safe and accessible there gives me particular pleasure; for it was in UCI’s Philosophy Department that Roy and I met, fell in love, and became lifelong friends.

 It fell to me to organize Roy’s work, and I took it on gladly, but with almost paralyzing doubts.
 How do you capture the life’s work of an irreplaceably unique person, and contain it in boxes and files?
 I felt an overwhelming weight and responsibility: to make Roy’s work accessible to everyone (because it’s important and excellent); to honor my beloved pal; to confront full-on grief in recognizing what we had lost; but also, maybe, to find solace in preserving everything we could.
 For me, it was a labor of love and grief and public service, all at once.